Concussions can cause difficulties with attention, concentration and memory.

 - Record essential information using your smartphone, notebook, calendar, or organizer.
 Always keep these tools with you.

-- Keep important items in the same place in your home, such as your car keys, cell phone, umbrella, message pad etc. to avoid losing track of them.
+- Keep important items in the same places, like keys, phone, umbrella, to avoid losing track of them.

 - Make sure you understand the problem by asking questions.